Welcome to The Open University in Scotland

 We work with the Scottish Government, Scottish Funding Council, politicians and key external organisations in Scotland on a range of issues relating to part-time study and student support, to ensure higher education policy takes into account the needs and interests of our learners.

 It doesn’t matter if you’re into art or zoology, whether you have 5 minutes or 50 hours, or if you want to brush up on skills or to learn for leisure.
 We’ve got a huge range of free online learning to explore, including resources on Scotland and MOOCs (Massive Open Online Courses).

 We work with organisations across Scotland to open up learning opportunities, including employers, unions, charity and voluntary sector groups, sports bodies, universities, colleges and schools.
 Our Young Applicants in Schools Scheme (YASS) lets S6 students in Scotland study university-level modules.

-Our blogs are written by OU academics, staff and our partner organisations, read our latest blogs.
+Our blogs are written by OU academics, staff, graduates and our partner organisations, read our latest blogs.